Common dental myths debunked

 If you fail to remove plaque with regular brushing, flossing and dentist appointments, it will aggravate and infect your gums.
 Left untreated, it becomes increasingly difficult, painful, and expensive to treat, and has been linked to health problems such as diabetes, heart disease, and premature births or low-birth weight babies.

+Now that we’ve debunked the most common dental myths, see how your oral health stacks up.
 Contact us to set up an appointment today.

 Posted In: Oral & Dental Health Tips